-Annunciation House accepts volunteers from all faith backgrounds (including the lack of a faith background), and the organization is committed to respecting the faiths of our volunteers and guests alike.
+Annunciation House accepts volunteers from all faith backgrounds (including the lack of a faith background), and the organization is committed to respecting the faiths or nonbelief of our volunteers and guests alike.
 There is no proselytizing in the houses.
-More can be found about the spirituality of the work here [LINK TO FAITH AND SPIRITUALITY IN THE HOUSES.
 At the same time, Catholicism is central to the history and life of the houses.
-Most of our guests are Catholic, and the houses are firmly rooted in the Catholic tradition.
-While volunteers do not need to be Catholic, they must be open to the organization’s Catholic identity.
-For example, Mass is a critical component of the house life, shared with guests and with the volunteer community during special services or gathers, and volunteers are expected to attend.
+Most of our guests are Catholic, and the houses are firmly rooted in Catholic social justice teaching.
+While volunteers do not need to be Catholic, or religious at all, they must be comfortable with the organization’s Catholic identity.
+For example, Mass is a critical component of the community life, shared with guests and with the volunteer community during special services or gathers, and volunteers are expected to attend.
 For some, participation is part of deepening their Catholic faith.
 For others, attendance allows time to reflect on their own personal spiritual journey.
 For still others, going to Mass is primarily an expression of solidarity with our guests and a chance to build community with the volunteers.

 I’ve heard about the violence in Juarez.
 Will I be safe?

 What is the volunteer community like?

 The community changes, as new volunteers arrive and volunteers who have completed their commitments move on.
 Many of our volunteers are recent college graduates, looking to live with meaning and purpose as they prepare for graduate school or careers.
 Other volunteers come to the house with more life experience, sometimes leaving careers and exploring a new way of being in the world.
 Often, the houses are blessed with volunteers who decide to extend their commitments, staying for two, three, and more years, their experiences in the houses enriching the community and providing leadership and mentoring for new volunteers.
 Annunciation House volunteers are men and women of different faiths, races, ethnicities, and sexual orientation, forming a community based on a shared desire to explore our own spirituality and salvation through living in solidarity with the poor and oppressed in migration.